 - Reset your password regularly.
 Drake University requires that passwords be reset ever 12 months.
 In addition, you should not share your password or store it in an insecure place; if you think that your password is compromised you should immediately reset your password and contact the support center.

 - Keep your operating system updated: Many of the attacks launched against computers succeed by taking advantage of flaws found in the computer’s operating system (OS).
 These flaws are patched by installing system updates provided by the OS vendor.
 To help keep a computer protected, the operating system should be configured to download and install updates on a regular basis.
-Drake owned PC computers are automatically patched via a windows update server.
-Drake owned macintosh computers should be updated regularly by doing a software update.
+Drake owned PC and Apple computers are automatically patched via update servers.

 - Install Anti-virus Software Anti-virus software defends a computer against malicious code.
 The Drake Acceptable Computer Use Policy states that current anti-virus software is required on all campus computers.
 Drake pre-installs Sophos anti-virus software on all Drake owned computers.
 Sophos anti-virus software scans your computer for known spyware.
 Sophos is also available for personally owned machines.

 - Enable Personal Firewall Protection: A firewall can protect a computer against hackers and other security attacks.
-The latest versions of Windows and the Macintosh operating systems have built in firewalls.
+The latest versions of Windows and Apple operating systems have built in firewalls.

 Information Security at Drake: Find out about virus protection, passwords, phishing prevention, securing university information, and more, as well as guides and general information on the Information Security website.

-Current published policies: DTS is currently revising its policy library to adopt a standardized format and approval process.
-Please contact the Chief Information Officer if you would like to discuss any of the policies listed below or if seeking clarification on any specific policies.
+Current published policies: Please contact the Chief Information Officer if you would like to discuss any of the policies listed below or if seeking clarification on any specific policies.